Cameron: Leaving EU would spell ‘disaster for working people’

 The medical body has released a 200-page report claiming that smokers should be encouraged to use e-cigarettes to help them quit, according to a BBC report.
 With the right controls, the study claims, vaping could improve millions of people’s lives.
 It also claims that fears that e-cigarette use is a gateway to smoking are unfounded.

-The study claimed that e-cigarettes were at least 95% safer than regular smokes, the BBC
+The study claimed that e-cigarettes were at least 95% safer than regular smokes, the BBC reported.

 UK auto industry sees best performance in 12 years

 The UK’s auto production spiked by nearly 10% in March, with a new car rolling out of a factory every 16 seconds, according to a report from ThisIsMoney.

 That’s the best performance in the last 12 years, with 159,074 vehicles built in Britain in March – about three quarters of which were for export – and 443,581 vehicles built in the first quarter.